UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-epiready/README.md

 - Pathogen Evolution Tracking – Detect and respond to disease mutations to support drug repurposing

 We are currently focusing on cold chain logistics for MVP development.
 The MVP helps diagnostic labs, vaccine manufacturers, and biotech distributors prevent cold chain failures using a lightweight, rule-based risk alert system.
-Some of the core fatures include
+Some of the core features include

 - Location and weather map
 - Rule builder for email/text alerts